glouppe/talk-kva-2025/talk.md

 ???

+As we scale up to extra-large inverse problems to capture more scales and complexity, we face new challenges.

+Learning and using diffusion models directly in the data space becomes impractical for high-dimensional images, such as 3D fields or long time series thereof.

-Applying diffusion directly in the data space is computationally intractable for sequences of images.
-The denoising networks would be enormous and training would be impossible
+The denoising networks would be enormous and training would be impossible.

 ---